-For assistance with claims, billing, or member card questions, please call or write to Medicare PPO Blue Member Service.
+For assistance with claims, billing, or member card questions, please call or write to Medicare HMO Blue FlexRx Member Service.
 We will be happy to help you.

 Method Member Service - Contact Information CALL 1-800-200-4255 Calls to this number are free.
 You can call Member Service 8:00 a.m. to 8:00 p.m.
 ET, 7 days a week from October 1 - March 31; and Monday through Friday from April 1 - September 30.
 If you call after business hours, you may leave a message that includes your name, phone number and the time you called, and a representative will return your call no later than one business day after you leave a message.
 Member Service also has free language interpreter services available for non-English speakers.
-TTY Calls to this number are free.
-You can call Member Service 8:00 a.m. to 8:00 p.m.
+TTY This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+Calls to this number are free You can call Member Service 8:00 a.m. to 8:00 p.m.
 ET, 7 days a week from October 1 - March 31; and Monday through Friday from April 1 - September 30.
 If you call after business hours, you may leave a message that includes your name, phone number and the time you called, and a representative will return your call no later than one business day after you leave a message.
 FAX 1-617-246-8506 WRITE Blue Cross Blue Shield of Massachusetts Member Service P.O.
 Box 55007 Boston, MA 02205 WEBSITE www.bluecrossma.com/medicare-options